jarecoo/practice/notes.md

 Don't make all the speech, show me.”
  - My Fair Lady, “Show Me”
 ```
-- “Today — this day — will achieve what no tomorrow will fail to speak about.
-I will lay siege to the gods and shake up the world.” -Seneca, Medea, 423-425 (The Daily Stoic, p.156)
 - Before acting: “First, don’t get upset — because that will color your decision negatively and make it harder than it needs to be.
 Second, remember the purpose and principles you value most.
 Running potential actions through this filter will eliminate the bad choices and highlight the right ones.
 Don’t get upset.
 Do the right thing.
 That’s it” The Daily Stoic, p.162
 - “‘Work nourishes noble minds’ - Seneca, Moral Letters, 31.5 …The mind and the body are there to be used — they turn on themselves when not put to some productive end.
 It’s sad to think that this kind of frustration is an everyday reality for a lot of people…Worse is when we try to push these feelings away by buying things, going out, fighting, creating drama — indulging in the empty calories of existence instead of finding the real nourishment.
 The solution is simple and, thankfully, always right at hand.
 Get out there and work.”
 TDS, p.163
-- “Please god, we say, relieve me of my anxiety.
-Listen, stupid, you have hands.
-God gave them to you himself.
-You might as well get on your knees and pray your nose won’t run.
-A better idea would be to wipe your nose and forgo the prayer.
-The point is, isn’t there anything god gave you for your present problem?” -Epictetus, Discourses, 2.16.13
-- “Waste no more time arguing what a good man should be.
-Be one.”
-Marcus Aurelius
-- “’The person who has practiced philosophy as a cure for the self becomes great of soul.’ - Seneca, Moral Letters, 111.2 Of all the avenues for curing our negative characteristics, philosophy has existed the longest and helped the most people…practice your philosophy” TDS p.226
-- “‘Don’t await the perfection of Plato’s Republic, but be satisfied with even the smallest step forward and regard the outcome as a small thing’ -Marcus Aurelius, Meditations, 9.29.(4) The idea is not to settle or compromise your standards, but rather not to become trapped by idealism…Do what you can now” TDS p.237
 - “Psychologists speak of cognitive distortions — exaggerated thinking patterns that have a destructive impact on the life of the patient.
 One of the most common is known as all-or-nothing thinking…This sort of extreme thinking is associated with depression and frustration.
 How could it not be?
 Perfectionism rarely begets perfection — only disappointment.
 Pragmatism has no such hang ups.
 It’ll take what it can get…We’re  never going to be perfect…We’re human after all.
 Our pursuits should be aimed at progress, however little that it’s possible for us to make.”
 TDS p.239
 - “There is no time to chop logic over whether our theories are correct.
 We’re dealing with the real world here….That’s not saying anything goes, but we can’t forget that although theories are clean and simple, situations rarely are.”
 TDS p.240
 - ‘I’ll tell you how people can prove [the philosophers’] words to be their own — by putting into practice what they’ve been preaching’ -Seneca, Moral Letters, 108.35;38 Even before Marcus’s time, Seneca was well aware that there was a lot of borrowing and overlap among philosophers.
 That’s because real philosophers weren’t concerned with authorship, only what worked.
 More important, they believed that what was said mattered less than what was done…The way you prove that you truly understand what you speak and write, that you truly are original, is to put them into practice.
 Speak them with your actions more than anything else” TDS p.241